What are fleas?

 How do I get rid of fleas?

-If you are looking for pest control in the Charlotte area, turn to the local and experienced pest professionals at Aruza Pest Control.
+If you are looking for pest control in the Wake Forest area, turn to the local and experienced pest professionals at Aruza Pest Control.
 We offer home and business owners the benefits of comprehensive pest control, superior customer service, and the peace of mind that comes with our guaranteed services.
 Our eco-friendly solutions solve current pest problems and keep them from returning.
 For home and business owners who want to protect their property from fleas, contact Aruza Pest Control today!

 How can I prevent fleas in the future?

 Vacuum your home regularly, especially in the areas where your pets spend the most time.

 Do not purchase used rugs and upholstered furniture for your home.